 What are Essential Energy’s requirements for new solar customers?

-The raft of changes to procedures for adding and altering connections to Essential Energy’s network are detailed in the Connecting to the Network Information Pack (pdf).
+The raft of changes to procedures for adding and altering connections to Essential Energy’s network are detailed on the Essential Energy website.
 The changes detailed in the document apply to any new connection or alteration to existing connections, but this article focuses primarily on how new solar customers will be affected.
 Those who have already installed a solar PV system will not be affected by the new requirements and procedures.